Manuelbaun/entity_repository/entity_repository/README.md

   }
 }

-/// This is the class, which instantiate the person class _Person extends DataModel<Person>
+/// This is the actual class implementation with the lookup.
+The name is given by the
+/// the redirected constructor, choosen before.
+It can be seen here, when class attribute
+/// which referenes other entities is accessed, the lookup will be performed.
+///
+class _Person extends DataModel<Person>
     with _PersonReferenceLookUp
     implements Person {